Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Real example

 To illustrate the potential of these surrogate-assisted federated methods, we develop a T2D genetic risk prediction model using four sets of biobank data from two healthcare systems, the UK Biobank (UKB) and the Mass General Brigham (MGB).
-Since the prevalence of T2D differs greatly by age and we only have gold standard labels on T2D status on older patients, we further partitioned UKB and MGB data into ages $\geq 60$ and $< 60$.
-This results in $N_1=10685$ and $N_2=7653$ for MGB$_{\geq 60}$ and MGB$_{< 60}$; and $N_3=211061$ and $N_4=275730$ for UKB$_{\geq 60}$ and UKB$_{< 60}$.
-Our target model includes gender, ethnicity, and $336$ T2D-associated single nucleotide polymorphisms (SNPs) reported in previous studies \citep{kozak2009ucp1,rodrigues2013genetic} as the covariates $\bX$.
-For the surrogate $S$, we took it as the log-transformed count of the billing codes of T2D for the MGB subjects, and the binary response to the T2D screening question for those in UKB.
-The surrogate's distribution and their predictiveness for $Y$ could differ greatly between MGB and UKB due to their difference in definition.
+Since the prevalence of T2D differs greatly by age and we only have gold-standard labels on T2D status on older patients, we further partitioned UKB and MGB data into ages $\geq 60$ and $< 60$.
+This results in $N_1=10{,}685$ and $N_2=7{,}653$ for MGB$_{\geq 60}$ and MGB$_{< 60}$; and $N_3=211{,}061$ and $N_4=275{,}730$ for UKB$_{\geq 60}$ and UKB$_{< 60}$.
+Our target model includes gender, ethnicity, and $336$ T2D-associated single nucleotide polymorphisms (SNPs) reported in previous studies \citep{kozak2009ucp1,rodrigues2013genetic} in covariates $\bX$.
+For the surrogate $S$, we took it as the log-transformed total count of the ICD codes associated with T2D for the MGB subjects, and the binary response to the T2D screening question for those in UKB.
+The surrogate's distribution and its informativeness to $Y$ could differ greatly between MGB and UKB due to the difference in their definition.
 Within MGB$_{\geq 60}$, we have an additional $n=277$ patients with gold labels $Y$ on the true T2D status obtained via manual chart review.